alexandrevicenzi/unchained/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/alexandrevicenzi/unchained)](https://goreportcard.com/report/github.com/alexandrevicenzi/unchained)

 [Django Password Hashers](https://docs.djangoproject.com/en/2.0/topics/auth/passwords/) library in Go to perform user validation against legacy databases.
-You can also used it as a standard password hasher for newer Go applications.
+You can also use it as a standard password hasher for newer Go applications.

 Unchained works with Go 1.6 and higher.